SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Introduction

 We show that the market instances which arise in \SPEEDEX{} have additional structure not discussed in the theoretical literature, and use this structure to build a novel algorithm (based on the \Tat{} process of \cite{codenotti2005market}) that, in practice, efficiently approximates batch clearing prices.
 We then explicitly correct approximation error with a follow-up linear program.

-Our algorithm's runtime is largely independent of the number of limit orders ---each \Tat{} query has a runtime of $O(\log(\#$offers$)\#$assets$^2)$ and the linear program has size $O(\#$assets$^2)$.
-This gives a crucial algorithmic speedup because in the real world, the number of currencies is much smaller than the number of market participants (the experiments of \S \ref{sec:tateval} and \S\ref{sec:scalable} use 50 assets and 10s of millions of open offers).
+Our algorithm's runtime is largely independent of the number of limit orders ---each \Tat{} query has a runtime of $O(\#$assets$^2\cdot\lg(\#$offers$))$ and the linear program has size $O(\#$assets$^2)$.
+This gives a crucial algorithmic speedup because in the real world, the number of currencies is much smaller than the number of market participants.
+(The experiments of \S \ref{sec:tateval} and \S\ref{sec:scalable} use 50 assets and tens of millions of open offers.)

 On the systems design side, to implement this exchange, we design natural commutative transaction semantics and implement data structures designed for concurrent, batched manipulation and for efficiently answering queries about the exchange state from the price computation algorithm.